mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/8-geometry.md

 ## 8.1 The openNURBS™ kernel

-Now that you are familiar with the basics of scripting, it is time to start with the actual geometry part of RhinoScript.
+Now that you are familiar with the basics of scripting, it is time to start with the actual geometry part of Rhino.
 To keep things interesting we've used plenty of Rhino methods in examples before now, but that was all peanuts.
 Now you will embark upon that great journey which, if you survive, will turn you into a real 3D geek.

 As already mentioned in Chapter 3, Rhinoceros is built upon the openNURBS™ kernel which supplies the bulk of the geometry and file I/O functions.
-All plugins that deal with geometry tap into this rich resource and the RhinoScript plugin is no exception.
+All plugins that deal with geometry tap into this rich resource and the RhinoScriptSytnax plugin is no exception.
 Although Rhino is marketed as a "NURBS modeler", it does have a basic understanding of other types of geometry as well.
 Some of these are available to the general Rhino user, others are only available to programmers.
-When writting in Python you will not be dealing directly with any openNURBS™ code since RhinoScript wraps it all up into an easy-to-swallow package.
+When writting in Python you will not be dealing directly with any openNURBS™ code since RhinoScriptSyntax wraps it all up into an easy-to-swallow package.
 However, programmers need to have a much higher level of comprehension than users which is why we'll dig fairly deep.

 ## 8.2 Objects in Rhino